Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/chemotaxis/adaptation.md

 Say that we are simulating the simple reaction of a ligand binding to an MCP, which we originally wrote as *T* + *L* → *TL*.
 We now need this reaction to include 12 of the 24 states, the ones corresponding to the MCP being unbound to the ligand.
 Our previously simple reaction would become 12 different reactions, one for each possible unbound state of the complex molecule *T*.
 And if the situation were just a little more complex, with the ligand molecule *L* having *n* possible states, then we would have 12*n* reactions.
 Imagine trying to debug a model in which we had accidentally incorporated a typo when transcribing just one of these reactions!

-In other words, as our model grows, with multiple different states for each molecule involved in each reaction, the number of reactions we need to represent the system grows very fast; this phenomenon is called **combinatorial explosion**.
-Our model of chemotaxis is ultimately relatively straightforward, but combinatorial explosion means that building realistic models of biochemical systems at scale can be daunting.
+In other words, as our model grows, with multiple different states for each molecule involved in each reaction, the number of reactions we need to represent the system grows very fast; this phenomenon is called **combinatorial explosion** and means that building realistic models of biochemical systems at scale can be daunting.

 A major benefit of using a rule-based modeling language such as the one developed by BioNetGen is that it circumvents combinatorial explosion by consolidating many reactions into a single rule.
 For example, when modeling ligand-MCP binding, we can summarize the 12 different reactions with the rule "a free ligand molecule binds to an MCP that is not bound to a ligand molecule."
 In the BioNetGen language, this rule is represented by the same one-line expression as it was in the previous lesson: